 During his campaign, President-elect Trump expressed his intention to issue a temporary moratorium once he entered office on all new agency regulations, including ones that have been finalized but are not yet in effect.
-Pointing to overregulation as the cause for stunted economic growth, the President-elect noted that the moratorium would "give [] American companies the certainty they need to reinvest in our community, get cash off of the sidelines, start hiring again, and expanding businesses."1
+Pointing to overregulation as the cause for stunted economic growth, the President-elect noted that the moratorium would "give [] American companies the certainty they need to reinvest in our community, get cash off of the sidelines, start hiring again, and expanding businesses."
+1

-During the presidential campaign, Candidate Donald J. Trump pledged to minimize regulatory burdens on financial institutions by way of fostering increased lending and stimulating economic growth, and Presidentelect Trump and his transition team have reiterated these pledges.
 As part of this moratorium, the President-elect would direct "every federal agency to prepare a list of all of the regulations they impose on Americans which are not necessary."2 While the President-elect has not advised as to what would constitute "necessary," it is expected that the transition team for the independent financial regulatory agencies, led by former Securities and Exchange Commissioner Paul Atkins, will gather and collect information pertaining to the moratorium.